freeCodeCamp/freeCodeCamp/README.md

 #### Legacy Full Stack Development Certification

-Once you have earned the Responsive Web Design, Algorithms and Data Structures, Front End Development Libraries, Data Visualization, Back End Development and APIs, and Legacy Information Security and Quality Assurance certifications, you'll be able to claim your freeCodeCamp.org Full Stack Development Certification.
+Once you have earned the Responsive Web Design, Algorithms and Data Structures, Front End Development Libraries, Data Visualization, Back End Development, and APIs, and Legacy Information Security and Quality Assurance certifications, you'll be able to claim your freeCodeCamp.org Full Stack Development Certification.
 This distinction signifies that you've completed around 1,800 hours of coding with a wide range of web development tools.

 #### Legacy Certifications

-We also have 4 legacy certifications dating back to our 2015 curriculum, which are still available.
+We also have 4 legacy certifications dating back to our 2015 curriculum, which is still available.
 All of the required projects for these legacy certifications will remain available on freeCodeCamp.org.

 - Legacy Front End Development Certification
 - Legacy Data Visualization Certification